Skip to main content

 Extraction and matching

 Each valid attachment is uploaded and queued for AI extraction - the same engine used for manual uploads.
-The AI reads the invoice and extracts the supplier name, invoice number, date, line items, quantities, prices, VAT, and totals.
+The AI first verifies that the document is actually an invoice or receipt.
+If it is not (e.g. a menu, newsletter, or order confirmation), the document is marked as Not an Invoice and skipped - no line items are created.
+If it is a valid invoice, the AI extracts the supplier name, invoice number, date, line items, quantities, prices, VAT, and totals.
 Line items are then automatically matched to your existing ingredients using the learning system.

 Duplicate detection